How to Create IP Address Pools for Logical Networks in VMM

 On the Network Site page, select an existing network site or create a new one.
-Alternatively, if you are running System Center 2012 SP1 or System Center 2012 R2 and want to use multicasting or broadcasting, skip to the next numbered step.
+Alternatively, starting with VMM in System Center 2012 SP1, if you want to use multicasting or broadcasting, skip to the next numbered step.

 If you select Use an existing network site, select the network site and the IP subnet that you want to create the IP address pool from, and then click Next.

 You cannot change the virtual local area network (VLAN) or the assigned host groups for an existing network site from this page.
 If you try to change the host groups that can use the network site from this page, the value will revert to the original value when you continue to the next page of the wizard.
 To modify these values, you must modify the properties of the logical network.
 For more information, see How to Modify or Delete a Logical Network in VMM.